GodGenesis/attacker/README.md

 [?25hTo grant access to the server, please log into https://github.com/login/device and use code 0CA2-A294

 [?25hTo grant access to the server, please log into https://github.com/login/device and use code D5E3-DF1F

+?
+What would you like to call this machine? (kali) › [2m[2025-07-18 01:47:46][0m [35minfo[0m Names can only contain letters, numbers, and '-'.
+Spaces, commas, and all other special characters are not allowed.
+Please try a different name.